 Everyday, conversational vocabulary is best to create a more relaxed, casual environment.
 Keep things informative and straight to the point, and always be respectful.

 Make an introduction

 Human conversations typically begin with a greeting and introduction.
-Chatbot visitors expect this as well, so your bot should start by saying “hi” and explaining who they are.
-It makes it clear to users that the bot is not a human, even if you’ve developed a realistic persona like a virtual salesperson.
+Bot visitors expect this too, so your bot should start by saying “hi” and explaining who they are.
+It signals to users that the bot is not a human, even if you've designed a realistic persona like a virtual salesperson.

 Personalize the conversation